jundalisay/spblist/content/en/social/economics/balance-sheet.md

 If a moneyless system is so cheap, then why did the money system replace it?

-A moneyless system is cheap.
-But it requires a certain level of morality.
+A moneyless system is cheap. **But it requires a certain level of morality**.
 If that morality fluctuates, then the whole system becomes less reliable.

+If John became selfish and forgets about what he owes to Joe, then it would be an injustice to Joe, and Joe would simply stop using the system.

-This is why the precolonial governments that used this imposed morals such as 'ayni' in Inca and 'bayanihan' in the Philippines.
+This is why the precolonial governments that used this system imposed morals such as:
+- 'ayni' in the Inca
+- 'bayanihan' in the Philippines

 The Europeans did not have a solid moral system and so they used money and treasure instead.
 They then imposed their system onto the world through the colonial system.